 That’s not to say that someone with strong beliefs in a certain area will block you at every turn.
 I’ve got several people in my practice who are staunch atheists, devout born-again Christians, and so on.
 That’s not what I’m talking about.

 I’m talking about the militant subscription/devotion to anything that would jeopardize their ability to follow a care plan or the recommendations therein.
-Strict veganism is one example, as is the patient who strictly followed some kind of Biblical “Genesis diet” that included grains, including gluten, when she was obviously gluten-intolerant.
+Strict veganism is one example, as is the patient who strictly followed some kind of Biblical “Genesis diet” that included grains, including gluten.
+She was obviously gluten-intolerant, but wouldn’t budge; if it was “good enough for the Bible, it’s good enough for me”, she said.
 That’s the type that I’m referring to here.

 Anyone seeking care for a problem needs to be willing to let go of certain ideologies or opinions that would clash with logical, reasonable care.
 A person has a right to their beliefs, but when those beliefs contribute to the worsening of their health issues, and they come to your office seeking help, but then they’re unwilling to loosen up on those beliefs to embrace the logic and reason of your recommendations, that’s obviously a recipe for problems.
 What usually happens is that they disregard the recommendations of yours that clash with their belief system, fail to get better, and then blame their lack of progress on you.

 This is more common than you may think.
 This is not as much of a dealbreaker as the rest of the categories in this post, but it is definitely a cause to stop and ponder.
 This scenario requires compassion, because people don’t end up like this for no reason; usually there’s something in childhood–abuse of some type, abandonment, addiction, volatility/instability, or mental illness, usually involving a parent, guardian, teacher, babysitter, neighbor, or another caretaker.